wo1fjay/blog-dot-wolfjay/_posts/2022-09-11-welcome-to-wolfjay.markdown

 my name is jackie :) i've been doing stuff as wolfjay since 2017 :)

 This is a little blog for me to drop down thoughts about things.
-I've tried having a website in the past but I don't think many people looked at it and it made me anxious about writing things on it because it looked so fancy and the writing wasn't fancy.
+I've tried having a website in the past bdsut I don't think many people looked at it and it made me anxious about writing things on it because it looked so fancy and the writing wasn't fancy.

 i've wanted a little blog for so long!